Ray-Knight representation of flows of branching processes with competition by pruning of L\'evy trees: Introduction and main results

-The following theorem provides the genealogical representation of a flow of branching process with competition we are looking for and is the main result of the paper (note that $T_x$ is the same as in \eqref{Tx}).
+Notice that under {\bf (H)} (and by definition of the competition mechanism $g$), the function $G=\int_0^{\cdot} g(y)\diffd y$ in \eqref{flow lb} is non negative, non decreasing, convex and has a locally Lipschitz derivative. \\ The following theorem provides the genealogical representation of a flow of branching process with competition we are looking for and is the main result of the paper (note that $T_x$ is the same as in \eqref{Tx}).